 Since the early years of the World Wide Web, firms have benefited from developing an online presence.
-Although web standards have changed since early web pages offered businesses an eCommerce presence and marketing opportunities, many firms continue to embrace traditional web design as a method of managing the customer experience and handling inbound marketing.
+Although web standards have changed since early web pages offered businesses an eCommerce presence and marketing opportunities, many firms maintain outdated web design approaches to manage the customer experience and handle inbound marketing.

-To meet the needs and expectations of today's consumers, the traditional web design approach requires substantial upfront costs, significant development time, and may have low ROI for the efforts required.
+To meet the needs and expectations of today's consumers, the traditional web design approach requires substantial upfront costs and significant development time and may have low ROI for the efforts required.
 Today's web differs from earlier iterations, and clinging to traditional web design approaches seems stagnant and intransigent.

 A better approach involves the transition to Growth-Driven Design (GDD).
-Rather than reinventing the web in a major revision, GDD focuses on a cycle that makes improvements in increments based on an analysis of data.
-Instead of striving for unattainable perfection, the goal is to make systematic, iterative changes based on analyzing traffic patterns and audience reactions in a process that involves a continuous, ongoing review.
+Rather than reinventing the web in a significant revision, GDD focuses on a cycle that makes improvements in increments based on an analysis of data.
+Instead of striving for perfection, the goal is to make systematic, iterative changes based on analyzing traffic patterns and audience reactions in a continuous, ongoing review process.

 Defining Growth-Driven Design

 GDD is agile rather than overwhelming, tweaking based on data rather than reinventing from scratch.
 The goal is to determine realistic goals, launch them, assess the results, and make the necessary revisions.
 Continuous website improvements are easier to implement and more affordable than discarding what exists and completely rebuilding or revamping it.

 This process acknowledges that the website should meet customers' changing needs and expectations.
 This approach permits businesses to make updates to reach targeted audiences without delay.
 With GDD, the focus is not to schedule massive updates to purge stale content every few years but to improve performance in stages to respond more quickly.